-Attach a label identifying the project with a phone number in case the plates need to be moved, at the top of the line (where it is attached to the dock) so it does not get fouled in the water.
-The units are now ready for attachment to a line (rope) and deployment into the water.
+Attach a yellow label identifying the project with a phone number in case the plates need to be moved (label provided), at the top of the line (where it is attached to the dock) so it does not get fouled in the water.
+The units are now ready for deployment into the water.